Scripture Reference: Acts 6:1-7

 HEBRAIC JEWS: This group of Jews spoke Aramaic and/or Hebrew and retained Jewish culture and customs.

 DAILY DISTRIBUTION: The daily distribution appears to be based on a Jewish practice called “Tamhuy” (meaning “The Tray”), where foodstuffs was placed on the tray and distributed to the poor.

 WIDOW: A woman whose husband has died.
 Jewish custom declared that a widow was to either marry her late husband’s brother, or to be looked after by her family, as a woman was often not able to provide her own income.
 But there were many widows who had no family to look after them and needed the assistance of the faithful.
-Widows have always been special to God and God’s people have always been asked to look out for their needs (Deut.10:18; 24:19-21; 26:12-13, 27:19; Psalm 68:5; Luke 7:11-17).
+Widows have always been special to God and God’s people have always been asked to look out for their needs (Deuteronomy 10:18; 24:19-21; 26:12-13, 27:19; Psalm 68:5; Luke 7:11-17).
 Later in Church History there were more specific guidelines provided in regards to looking after widows.
-(See 1 TImothy 5: 3-16)
+(See 1 Timothy 5:3-16)

 Jerusalem and the Church at this stage were made up predominantly of Grecian Jews and Hebraic Jews.
 Due to the language and cultural differences there existed some tension between these two groups.
 It is not sure whether or not the Hellenistic widows were neglected intentionally or unintentionally and the reasons for the neglect are debated among commentators.
 What the Bible does make clear though is that as the Church was increasing the needs were not being met.